Colorectal cancer screenings may save your life

 If you have a first-degree relative that had colorectal cancer before age 50, you’d usually start 10 years younger than they were when they were diagnosed with colorectal cancer.

 The reasons for this are complex and include biological and socioeconomic factors.
-The American Cancer Society says that Black people have a higher incidence of a more aggressive type of colorectal cancer that can be challenging to treat due to the cancer often being located on the right side of the colon.
-They are also more likely to lack access to timely screenings and high-fiber foods that promote colon health, increasing their risk of the disease.
+According to the American Cancer Society, Black patients face a higher incidence of a more aggressive type of colorectal cancer that can be challenging to treat due to the cancer often being located on the right side of the colon.
+In addition, Black people are also more likely to lack access to timely screenings and other wellness resources that promote colon health, increasing their risk of the disease.

 The importance of screening